craigrmc/alignment/essay.md

 Authoritarian governments are bad.
 Too much power is given to one human.
 It is a problem when that one human starts to dictate commands that the other humans don't like.
 The only alternative to following commands is total anarchy, a complete collapse of government order.
 An AI version would be different dynamics.
 Instead of a human leader, it would be a giant ASI system in control.
 This would be far more dangerous since trying to overthrow (a.k.a. turn off) a massive superintelligent entity that is misaligned with humanity would be nigh impossible to accomplish.
 Once that system is established it stays that way.
 There would be no going back from that point forward.

 It is absolutely vital to never build one giant ASI system with absolute power.
+It may not be so easy to detect.
+As layed out AI 2027 the ASI system is running many instances of itself, but it is still the same model with the same weights and the same goals.

 ### 5C Capitalism and Democracy

 * Capitalism works because of motivation and control
 * Democracy works because checks and balances are evenly distributed
 * But the system only works if the rules are set correctly

+It is much safer to distribute power among various unique AGI systems.

 ## 6 The Great Filter